sunrise4124/Gender-Classification-of-Blackbuck-Using-Pugmarks/README.md

 # Dataset:

-The sample data is provided in the training data and the testing data folders.
-The full dataset can be provided on request
+The sample data is provided in the Sample Dataset folder.
+The full dataset can be provided on request.

 #